zenml-io/zenml/docs/book/pipelines/what-is-a-pipeline.md

 ```
 Ensuring that run pipelines are immutable is crucial to maintain reproducibility in the ZenML design.
 Using the `copy()` paradigm allows
 the freedom of re-using steps with ease, and keeps reproducibility intact.

-## Creating custom pipelines
-ZenML is designed in a way that the starting point to use it is to [create custom `Steps`](../steps/what-is-a-step.md) and use them in the Standard
-Pipelines defined above.
-However, there will always be use-cases which do no match these opiniated general Standard pipelines, therefore one can always
-create custom pipelines with arbitrary Steps.

-The mechanism to create a custom Pipeline will be published in more detail soon in this space.
-As a teaser, it will involve overriding the `BasePipeline` class.
-However, the details of this are currently being worked out and will be made available in future releases.

-If you need this functionality earlier, then ping us on our [Slack](https://zenml.io/slack-invite) or [create an issue on GitHub](https://https://github.com/maiot-io/zenml)
-so that we know about it!

 ## Caching
 The `copy()` paradigm also helps in *re-usability* of code across pipelines.
 E.g. If now only the TrainerStep is changed in `pipeline_b` above,